kaiyuanshe/open-hackathon/src/open-hackathon-server/readme.md

 # Kaiyuanshe.Openhackathon.Server
-The next generation of backend server for Open Hackathon Platform
+The next generation of backend server for Open Hackathon Platform.

 ## Develop